kravishan/Duex-app/README.md

 ## Installation

-To install the Duex application on your Android device, follow these steps:
+To install this app on your mobile phone, follow these steps:

-- Clone the repository: git clone `https://github.com/your-username/duex-android.git`
+- Clone this repository to your local machine
 - Open the project in Android Studio
-- Run the application on an Android device or emulator
+- Connect your mobile phone to your computer and enable USB debugging
+- Click on the "Run" button in Android Studio to install the app on your phone

 Contributions are welcome!
 Please submit a pull request or open an issue if you find any bugs or have suggestions for new features.